jaynilpatel/ChatBox/README.md

 This application will also helps users to share images with each other.

 As this application uses the internal network setup, there are less chances of the outside attacks.
 Hence, it is Secure.
-Also it will be immune against bug attacks as it runs encryption over the data to be transfered
+Also it will be immune against bug attacks as it runs encryption (AES-128 bit) over the data to be transfered